Getting Started with zoltr

 Z_PASSWORD=insert-your-password-here

 Note that the Zoltar service uses a “token”-based scheme for authentication.
-These tokens have a five minute expiration for security, which requires re-authentication after that period of time.
+These tokens have a five-minute expiration for security, which requires re-authentication after that period of time.
 The zoltr library takes care of re-authenticating as needed by passing your username and password back to the server to get another token.
 Note that the connection object returned by the new_connection function stores a token internally, so be careful if saving that object into a file.

 Connect to the host and authenticate